JohnnySlagle/Multiple-Camera-Feeds/README.md

-I ran into the problem of how to have multiple camera previews displayed at the same time.
-I found two different but applicable solutions to the problem.
+I ran into the problem of needing to have multiple live camera previews displayed on a view, at the same time.
+After finding no viable solutions online and through much work, I present two different, but equally useful, solutions:

 1. CAReplicatorLayer
 ===